 So why are we telling you all of this about email encryption?
-Why is it important to know stuff like how encryption works, to understand the different encryption methods and so on?
+Why is it important to know how encryption works, to understand the different encryption methods and so on?

 Millions of dollars are lost every year due to unsecured email communication.
 Email breaches can have a significant negative impact on your organization.
 This includes not only financial loss, but reputation loss as well.

 For instance, this year over 2 billion customer personal records from an email marketing service Verifications.io were exposed in what is likely the largest email data leak in history.

 Verifications.io is one of the largest email verification platforms out there and if anyone should know how to keep emails secure, it’s them.
 However, they were still a victim of a data breach which exposed their customers’ personal information, which hackers and scammers could then use for illegal purposes, like identity theft.

 If email data leaks can happen to companies like Verifications.io, it can happen to you as well, so it’s better not to risk it and make sure your emails are properly encrypted.